infinum/frontend-handbook/SASS Styleguide/File organization.md

 ### Mixins

 The mixins file should contain any global mixin that can help organize sass better.
+If your project contains a lot of mixins it is reccomended that you put them in a separate files and groupe according to their purpose.
+Then put all those filed inside a new folder called **mixins**.
 For instance adding clearfix.

 ```scss